 Next, consider building succession into your volunteer roles.
-Blogger Ashley DeKock, writing for Church Relevance, suggests managing volunteer roles like elected positions.
+Blogger Ashley DeKock, writing for Church Relevance, describes managing church volunteers with elected role positions.
 Every few years, determine whether the existing crew wants to keep the assignment or try something new.

 If you find that your volunteers would rather leave than take on a new role, examine the opportunities you have available and the environment that volunteers encounter as they work for you.